 3. Click Auto detect to locate projectors currently operating on the network.
 Or click Manual registration and enter the projector's name and network address.
-(Manual registration may be required on some networks.)

 Any projectors found on the network are listed as shown below:

 4. Select the projectors you want to add by clicking their name.
 Then click Add, and on the next screen click Close.